darinz/ML/01_linear_models/01_linear_regression/03_normal_equations.md

 However, they also have limitations that make gradient descent preferable in many practical scenarios, especially with large datasets or when numerical stability is a concern.

+## From Optimization to Probabilistic Foundations

+We've now explored two powerful approaches to solving linear regression: the iterative gradient descent method and the analytical normal equations.
+Both methods give us ways to find the parameters $\theta$ that minimize our cost function, but they approach the problem from different perspectives.

+However, there's a deeper question we haven't addressed yet: **Why does the least squares cost function make sense in the first place?** What justifies using the sum of squared errors as our measure of model quality?

+The answer lies in **probabilistic thinking**.
+By making certain assumptions about how our data is generated, we can show that the least squares approach is not just a heuristic, but the **optimal solution** under those assumptions.
+This probabilistic interpretation connects our optimization methods to fundamental principles in statistics and provides a foundation for understanding more sophisticated regression techniques.

+In the next section, we'll explore the probabilistic assumptions that justify least squares regression and see how maximum likelihood estimation naturally leads to our familiar cost function.

 ---

 **Previous: [LMS Algorithm](02_lms_algorithm.md)** - Learn about gradient descent and the LMS algorithm for optimizing the cost function.

 **Next: [Probabilistic Interpretation](04_probabilistic_interpretation.md)** - Understand the probabilistic foundations of linear regression and maximum likelihood estimation.